 02 Jan What to Do if Your Asylum Application Is Denied

 Asylum is a vital lifeline for individuals fleeing their home countries due to persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
-For many refugees, applying for asylum is a critical step toward rebuilding their lives in safety.
+For many refugees, seeking asylum in the U.S. is a critical step toward rebuilding their lives in safety.
 However, not every asylum application is approved.
-While an asylum denial may feel like the end of the road, there are options available to continue your fight for protection.
-This guide will outline the steps you can take to appeal the decision and navigate the process effectively.

 Steps to Take When Your Asylum Application Is Denied

-Are you wondering what happens if asylum is denied?
-While the decision may not have been the answer you were looking for, it doesn’t mean all hope is lost.
 After being denied asylum status, you can present your case in front of an immigration judge.
 If the judge denies your claim once again, you can start the appeals process.

 1. Understand Why Your Asylum Was Denied

 The first step after receiving an asylum denial is to understand the reason for the decision.
-Common reasons include:

 - Insufficient evidence of persecution or threat.